digital-blueprint/relay-blob-bundle/README.md

 ## CronJobs

 ### Cleanup Cronjob

 `Blob File cleanup`: This cronjob is for cleanup purposes.
 It starts every hour and deletes old files.

 ### Send Report Cronjob

-`Blob File send reports`: This cronjob sends reports to given email adresses, or the bucket owner.
-In this reports there are all files which are going to be deleted in the timeframe specified in the config.
+`Blob File send reports`: This cronjob sends reports to given email addresses, or the bucket owner.
+In these reports there are all files which are going to be deleted in the timeframe specified in the config.
-The email adresse are attached to these files or there is a default in the config.
+The email address are attached to these files or there is a default in the config.
 This cronjob starts every Monday at 9 o'clock in the Morning (UTC).